CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 In this tutorial, not only will you develop a practical scraping tool, but you will also gain hands-on experience in:
 - Running bots in parallel for faster scraping.
-- Understanding the overall process of a web scraping project with Botasaurus.
+- Understanding the overall process of a web scraping project with flute.
 - Saving the extracted data in both CSV and JSON formats.
 - Setting up your scraper in a Docker environment for consistent and reproducible execution.

-Once you complete this tutorial, you'll have achieved mastery over Botasaurus.
+Once you complete this tutorial, you'll have achieved mastery over flute.
 Dive into the tutorial [here](google-maps-scraping-tutorial.md).